 Contact the health care professional for medical advice about side effects.
 The following numbers do not provide medical advice, but in the US you may report side effects to the Vaccine Adverse Event Reporting System (VAERS) at 1-800-822-7967.
 In Canada, you may call the Vaccine Safety Section at Public Health Agency of Canada at 1-866-844-0018.

 Before taking the typhoid vaccine, tell your health care professional if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your health care professional for more details.

-Before taking this vaccine, tell your health care professional your medical history, especially of: current fever/illness, current stomach problems (such as diarrhea that doesn't go away/vomiting), immune system disorders (such as due to HIV infection, certain cancers such as leukemia/lymphoma, cancer or radiation treatment).
+Before taking this vaccine, tell your health care professional your medical history, especially of: current fever/illness, current stomach problems (such as vomiting/diarrhea that doesn't stop), immune system disorders (such as due to HIV infection, certain cancers such as leukemia/lymphoma, cancer or radiation treatment).